 An additional argument against attributing the observed polarization to reflection comes from the similarity of polarization signals across soft-state measurements \citep[PA constant with energy and PD increasing with energy;][]{2025A&A...701A.115K}.
 This uniform behavior suggests a common physical mechanism operating in different sources.
 A reflection-dominated origin would generally imply strong reflection features in the energy spectrum.
 However, some sources observed in the soft state, such as 4U~1630$-$47, exhibit largely featureless spectra \citep{2024ApJ...964...77R}.
 This favors Comptonization as the primary mechanism responsible for the observed polarization.

-Finally, although our spectral fits include a non-thermal electron component contributing to the high-energy tail, our polarization calculations account only for the thermal electrons, due to current limitations of the \texttt{compps} model used here.
-In the fitted hybrid Comptonization models, the non-thermal tail contributes approximately 13\% of the Compton-component energy flux in the 2--8 keV range.
+Finally, although our spectral fits include a nonthermal electron component contributing to the high-energy tail, our polarization calculations account only for the thermal electrons, due to current limitations in the \texttt{compps} model used here.
+In the fitted hybrid Comptonization models, the nonthermal tail contributes approximately 13\% of the Compton-component energy flux in the 2--8 keV range.
 Its effect on the net polarization is therefore expected to be small.
-Consistent with this expectation, \citet{2017ApJ...850...14B} found that the non-thermal electron component has a negligible impact on the polarization properties of Comptonized emission in a hybrid plasma with parameters similar to those inferred from our spectral modeling.
+Consistent with this expectation, \citet{2017ApJ...850...14B} find that the nonthermal electron component has a negligible impact on the polarization properties of Comptonized emission in a hybrid plasma with parameters similar to those inferred from our spectral modeling.

-\begin{appendix}
+\begin{appendix} \nolinenumbers